 A critical part of this process involves conducting tests to ensure the absence of visible particulate matter in parenteral products.
 This particulate matter, consisting of unwanted foreign particles suspended in a liquid, can pose health risks to the patient if not detected and managed appropriately.
 In this article, we delve into the reasons behind the importance of testing for particulate matter in parenterals.

-At eyetec, we’ve helped many clients in developing their Particle Source Risk Assessment, describing all possible particle sources for a given process and their associated risks.
-Having this risk assessment done is currently a regulatory expectation both in the US and Europe – under the recent Annex 1 update.
-Read more about the updated annex 1.
+At eyetec, we assist clients in developing Particle Source Risk Assessments, describing all possible particle sources for a given process and their associated risks.
+This is a regulatory expectation under the updated Annex 1 guidelines in the US and Europe.
+These assessments align with Good Manufacturing Practices (GMP) for visual inspection, helping identify potential contamination risks.
+Learn more about Annex 1 updates here.

 How is particulate matter tested in parenterals?